Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 How pressure makes espresso

 Pressure is the force needed to quickly break down the walls of coffee grounds, extracting microscopic compounds, acids and oils within the coffee that interact with the water.
 Sustained pressure over the correct amount of time extracts the full flavor and then allows the liquid to flow through the grinds quickly before absorbing any bitterness.
-When it’s done right, the result is a concentrated but balanced coffee with intense flavor and full body.
+When it’s done right, which is easiest with a pressure profiling espresso machine, the result is a concentrated but balanced coffee with intense flavor and full body.

 How to make an AeroPress espresso